-Once your eligibility is established at a high school, a transfer to a different high school may mean you will lose eligibility for interscholastic athletics at your new school.
-For the specifics on the period of ineligibility, visit www.ohsaa.org.
+The transfer bylaw is not applicable for seventh and eighth grade students.
+However, after completing eighth grade and establishing ninth-grade eligibility, a transfer to a different high school will mean you may lose eligibility for interscholastic athletics at your new school.
+For the specifics on the period of ineligibility, visit OHSAA.org.